richelbilderbeek/gihkal/gikhal.md

 ## ~~GUIs can be used as a way to learn or to teach.~~

-## Would GUIs be taught, scientists have better means to express themselves
+## Would GUIs be taught, scientists, and especially beginners, have better means to express themselves

 My idea
 ========================================================

 ## We should teach beginners how to program a GUI

-## This help help them when learning a new language
+## This aids them when learning a new language

 ## Franjo is IMHO right